-The financial statements were approved and authorized for issue by the CDC Board effective March 19, 2019.
+The financial statements were approved and authorized for issue by the CDC Board on June 5, 2019.

 Basis of presentation

 The financial statements are prepared on a historical cost basis, as set out in the accounting policies below, except as permitted by IFRS and otherwise indicated within these notes.